prisma/specs/cli/README.md

 The `prisma init` command helps bootstrap a Prisma project.
 It does not connect to a database, and it does not read any existing files in the directory.

 ~~~
-✔ Your Prisma schema was created at prisma/schema.prisma.
+✔ Your Prisma schema was created at `prisma/schema.prisma`.
   You can now open it in your favorite editor.

-NEXT STEPS
+Next steps:
+1. Set the `provider` of the `datasource` block in `schema.prisma` to match your database: `postgresql`, `mysql` or `sqlite`.
-1. Modify the `DATABASE_URL` in the `.env` file to point to your existing database.
-If you need to create a new database schema, read https://pris.ly/d/getting-started.
+2. Set the `DATABASE_URL` in the `.env` file to point to your existing database.
+If your database has no tables yet, read https://pris.ly/d/getting-started.
-2. Run `prisma introspect` to turn your database schema into a Prisma Data Model.
+3. Run `prisma introspect` to turn your database schema into a Prisma data model.
-3. Run `prisma generate` to install Prisma Client and start querying your database.
+4. Run `prisma generate` to install Prisma Client.
+You can then start querying your database.

 More information in our documentation:
 https://pris.ly/d/getting-started